SamTheDemon/wallet-transaction-frontend/README.md

 Note to be able to test you need to have the backend server and redis up and running

 ## features
-- this allows User to:
+- allowing the User to:
 1. signup
 2. signin
 3. create a new wallet, with different currrancies.
 4. send money to other wallets with real time currancy convertion rates.
 5. View Incoming, and Outoging Transactions.
 6. dashboard with the following features:
    - Calcaulate Available Balance of all wallets IN USD.
    - Calcaulate Incoming of this Month in USD.
    - Calcaulate Outgoing of this Month in USD.
    - an interactive financial graph shows the Incoming and Outgoing for the last 7 days.
    - a Quick look into recent Transactions.